Get

 When to Seek Professional Help

 If your dog is displaying reactive behaviors, it’s crucial to nip it in the bud before it can potentially turn into aggression, which will come with a whole slew of problems.
 If your dog does not respond to your training efforts and continues these behaviors, it would greatly help to enlist the help of a professional canine behavioral specialist to help your dog get on the right track.
-Ask your veterinarian if they can refer you to a certified animal behaviorist in your area.
+Ask a veterinarian if they can refer you to a certified animal behaviorist in your area.
 On the same note, if your dog is showing aggression, intervening with a professional is a must.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!